Coffee and Tea Mocktails

 AUTUMN HARVEST

 The Autumn Harvest is the most complicated out of the three drinks featured here, but is one that will have people asking “wait there’s coffee in here?”.
-The drink involves an espresso milk wash, that when made, will remove a lot of the solids from the coffee, leaving behind a light brown liquid that when mixed into drinks, disappears color-wise to allow other colors of the drink to shine through.
+The drink involves an espresso milk wash, which removes a lot of the solids from the coffee, leaving a light brown liquid that blends seamlessly with the other ingredients.

 How to make the espresso milk wash:

 In a container, add 6 oz of espresso, 3 oz of lemon juice, and 3 oz of simple syrup.
 In a separate container, add 4 oz of whole milk.
-Rapidly pour the espresso mixture OVER the milk.
-The order is important as this ensures the milk fully curdles to trap the solids properly.
-You should see immediate curdling happening.
-Let the mixture sit in the fridge for 24 hours.
-After, strain using a coffee filter.
-This may have to be two or three times until all solids are removed.
-The mixture will still be a pale brown color.
-Store in the fridge.
-It has a longer shelf life, but best to be used within a week with proper storage.
+Rapidly pour the espresso mixture over the milk.
+Let sit in the fridge for 24 hours.
+Strain using a coffee filter until all solids are removed.
+Store in the fridge (best within a week).

 How to make the flambéd pear syrup: